 Change up the fruit - Instead of blueberries, use 1 cup of fresh or frozen raspberries, blackberries, or a combination of fresh berries.

-Make it spicy - Add a tablespoon of chipotle chile powder, and chopped chili papers, jalapeno peppers or red pepper flakes.
+Make it spicy – Add a tablespoon of chipotle chili powder, chopped chili peppers, jalapeno peppers, or red pepper flakes.

 To prevent over-charring, brush the sauce on a few minutes before serving.